A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsubsection{Entropy and Mutual Information}

-Given a set $X$ of random variables $X_i$, the joint entropy $H(X)$ is the total amount of uncertainty about the state of $X$ before an observation, or equivalently, the amount of information gained by observing $X$.
+Given a set $X$ of random variables $X_i$, the joint entropy $H(X)$ is the total amount of uncertainty about the state of $X$ before an observation, or equivalently, the amount of information gained by observing $X$ to be in a particular state $x$.
 It is defined as

 where $\mathcal{X}$ is the set of all possible states of $X$, and $p(X=x)$ is the probability of observing state $x$.
 One might assume that the total information in the system can be decomposed into information contained in different parts of the system.
-To do this, we decompose the system into the powerset of $X$.
+To do this, we impose the powerset mereology on $X$.
 The joint entropy can then be written as

-where $I(S)$ is the information contributed by the part $S$.
-These individual contributions to the joint entropy are given by a Möbius inversion on the powerset of $X$, ordered by inclusion:
+where $I(S)$ is the information contributed by the part $S$, given by a Möbius inversion over the powerset mereology on $X$: